REVISITING THE WANDERING WOMB: OXYTOCIN IN ENDOMETRIOSIS AND BIPOLAR DISORDER

-Oxytocin is a well known hormone because of its regulation of bonding, mothering, and other kinds of social behaviour.
-Oxytocin has many functions in the brain and body and also plays a role in more challenging kinds of social-emotional experiences such as shame, guilt, in-group/out-group bias, and mania.
-Through interacting with estrogen, oxytocin helps regulate cyclical movement of a woman's uterus.
-Interestingly, high levels of oxytocin are observed in people with both bipolar disorder and in women with endometriosis, an often-painful reproductive condition that involves the migration of uterine tissue outside of the uterus.
-Many years ago, medical practitioners believe that the uterus could move around the body and cause distress.
-In this paper, we propose that there is a tiny truth to this ancient belief: reproductive health and emotional well-being are intimately linked in women.
+Oxytocin is famous because of its status as the ‘cuddle hormone’.
+More specifically though, oxytocin regulates social bonding and mothering behaviour in addition to having diverse functions in the brain and body.
+Through interacting with estrogen, oxytocin influences the cyclical movement of women’s uteri.
+High levels of oxytocin are observed in people with both bipolar disorder and in women with endometriosis, an often-painful reproductive condition that involves migration of uterine tissue beyond the uterus.
+Years ago, medical practitioners believed that the uterus could move around the body and cause distress.
+In this paper, we propose that there is a kernel of truth to this ancient belief: reproductive health and emotional well-being are intimately linked in women.

-To psychiatrists, mental illnesses are usually understood as problematic, in that they involve reduced functioning or deficits in a given area of life.
+In psychiatry, mental illness is by definition problematic.
 Problems with social skills in autism or problems with motivation in depression are good examples.
 In this paper, my colleagues and I expand on the relatively novel idea that some mental illnesses are actually associated with - and perhaps even partially caused by - selective enhancements in certain domains.
-Our results showed mild depression is actually associated with better-than-average cognitive empathy, or 'mind-reading'.
-Most diagnoses were associated with worse-than-average cognitive empathy, but borderline personality disorder showed neither deficits or enhancements.
+Our review of existing literature showed that mild depression is associated with better-than-average cognitive empathy, or 'mind-reading', while borderline personality disorder showed neither deficits or enhancements in this domain.

 In this paper, we reviewed 28 studies that investigated how people with borderline personality disorder (BPD) experience and recognize emotions and 'mind-read' in social interactions.
 Contrary to some lines of thinking, we found that there is evidence that people with BPD may have selective areas of social cognition that are elevated compared to people without BPD.
 Studies that were more realistic reported enhanced skills in BPD more often.
 This supports the paradox of borderline empathy, first outlined by psychoanalysts in the 1970s, because although people with BPD can be very socially aware and intuitive, they still have major challenges in maintaining healthy relationships.